jseto/web-wish-to-go/src/posts/travel-blog-monetization/destination-wish-list-for-your-travel-blog.md

 You can enjoy all of these advantages for ***free*** with the **Wish To Go** [_Backpacker_ plan](/plans/).

-## How can a destination wish list improve monetization of your travel blog?
+## How Can a Destination Wish List Improve Monetization of Your Travel Blog?

 There is a last advantage for you when using **Wish To Go**.
 When your readers use the trip planner, as I said above, they can book flights, hotels and activities directly from the there.
 At that moment is when your readers are ready to buy and at that moment is when your affiliate links will work for you.
 It is the end of the _sales funnel_ and when, after a long decision process, your readers will spend their money and when you will receive your deserved commission.